shyamshyam018/DevOps_Revision/Git and Github/Quiz.md

 Answer: Use git pull for convenience when you trust upstream changes.
 Use git fetch + git merge when you want to inspect or review changes before merging.

+16. How do you list all branches available in your local repo?
+Command:
+git branch
+Usage: Shows all local branches and highlights the current active branch.

+17. How do you list all remote branches?
+Command:

+git branch -r
+Usage: Displays all remote-tracked branches (from origin, upstream, etc.).

+18. How do you delete a local branch?
+Command:
+git branch -d branch-name
+Usage: Safely deletes a local branch after it's been merged.
+To force delete (if not merged):

+git branch -D branch-name
+19. How do you delete a remote branch (e.g., on origin)?
+Command:
+git push origin --delete branch-name
+Usage: Deletes the branch from the remote repository (e.g., GitHub).

+20. How do you stash changes in Git?
+Command:
+git stash
+Usage: Temporarily shelves your uncommitted changes so you can work on something else.

+To bring back your changes:

+git stash apply
+21. How do you see a list of all stashes?
+Command:

+git stash list
+Usage: Lists all the stashes you've made.

+22. How do you apply a specific stash?
+Command:

+git stash apply stash@{2}
+Usage: Applies the third stash in your stash list.

+23. How do you rename a branch?
+Command:

+git branch -m old-name new-name
+Usage: Renames a local branch.

+24. How do you undo the last commit but keep your changes?
+Command:

+git reset --soft HEAD~1
+Usage: Undoes the last commit but retains your changes staged.

+25. How do you undo the last commit and also unstage the changes?
+Command:

+git reset --mixed HEAD~1
+26. How do you undo the last commit and discard changes completely?
+Command:
+git reset --hard HEAD~1
+⚠️ Warning: This will delete all changes from the last commit.

+27. How do you see a summary of all commits made in the repo?
+Command:
+git log --oneline
+Usage: Compact and easy-to-read list of commits.

+28. How do you view what changed in your working directory?
+Command:
+git status
+Usage: Shows modified/untracked/staged files.

+29. How do you compare changes between commits or branches?
+Command:
+git diff branch1 branch2
+Or:
+git diff HEAD

+30. How do you fix a merge conflict?
+Answer:

+Open the conflicted file — you'll see conflict markers (<<<<, ====, >>>>).
+Manually edit and resolve the conflict.

+Stage the resolved file:
+git add filename

+Finalize the merge:
+git commit